IS THIS AS GOOD AS IT GETS?

 - Enfeld’s Councillors refuse to listen and consider the evidence – they have no arguments to justify their policies.

-- Emergency vehicles will have no room to speed on their way and all vehicles will have to navigate the road humps being placed all along the A105.
+- Emergency vehicles have no room to speed on their way and all vehicles will have to navigate the road humps being placed all along the A105.

-- Passengers waiting to board buses will compete with cyclists at boarding points, a sure source of danger and conflict at every bus stop, particularly at night and in bad weather.
+- Passengers waiting to board buses compete with cyclists at boarding points, a sure source of danger and conflict at every bus stop, particularly at night and in bad weather.

 - Safe cycling in our view means using quiet roads and tracks,¬†leading directly from homes to schools, stations and shops.
 How our councillors fail to see this reality is breathtaking.